scalameta/munit/docs/getting-started.md

 ## Stability

 MUnit is a new library with no stability guarantees.
-While this project is in the v0.x series, it's expected that new releases, including patch releases, will have binary and source breaking changes.
+While this project is versioned at v0.x, it's expected that new releases, including patch releases, will have binary and source breaking changes.

 ## Inspirations